-- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone in Victoria to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) placing restrictions on gatherings. - (3) These directions must be read together with the Restricted Activity Directions, the Isolation (Diagnosis) Direction, the Hospital Visitor Directions and the Aged Care Facilities Directions. - (4) These directions replace the Prohibited Gatherings Directions.
+- (1) The purpose of these directions is to address the serious public health risk posed to Victoria by Novel Coronavirus 2019 (2019-nCoV). - (2) These directions require everyone in Victoria to limit their interactions with others by: - (a) restricting the circumstances in which they may leave the premises where they ordinarily reside; and - (b) placing restrictions on gatherings. - (3) These directions must be read together with the Restricted Activity Directions (No. 2), the Isolation (Diagnosis) Direction, the Hospital Visitor Directions and the Care Facilities Directions. - (4) These directions replace the Stay at Home Directions (No. 2), and make express provision for childminding arrangements.